 In 2009, we joined with the Treasure Valley chapter of Pheasants Forever to start a Turner Ranch youth-only hunt.
-The hunt is during the normal waterfowl and upland game hunting season.
+The hunt is during the regular waterfowl and upland game hunting season.

 Youth hunters must register at the Turner Ranch sportsman access before each hunting trip.